rekindle-blog/rekindle-blog.github.io/_posts/2022-06-23-bad-advice.md

 ---
 layout: post
-title: A Miscellany Of Bad Advice Offered By Christians
+title: A Miscellany of Bad Advice Offered by Christians
 author: gheslop
 tags:
 - Satire